akrasuski1/halb-cpu/dtl-vs-ttl.md

 Finally, there was also the idea of abandoning the pullup resistor altogether, and use just the left one.
 This is equivalent to setting the right resistor's value to gigaohms and thus follow the same curve.
-In fact, the results are indistinguishable from the two-resistor ones; and since they use less components, they are superior choice in most cases.
+In fact, the results are indistinguishable from the two-resistor ones; and since they use less components, they seem to be superior.

 After searching the internet for this linear relationship, I stumbled upon [power-delay product](https://en.wikipedia.org/wiki/Power%E2%80%93delay_product),